epics-motor/motorPhytron/phytronApp/src/README.txt

   Every handshake to a TCP-connected controller takes around 10ms, so the serial method takes 40ms per axis, the axis-parallel method takes 10ms per axis and the fastest controller-parallel method takes 10ms for _all_ axes.
+  Note: This option is not supported by the MCC controllers.
 - asynShowOption(PORT, ADDR, "pollMethod") shows the actual value as numeric value with text